Pardosito/bdnr-health-project/README.md

 This is meant to aliviate from unnecesary pain dealing with old-fashioned systems and applications, and to help them focus in what really matters.

 ## Workflow
+### Activate virtual enviroment
+### Install necessary libraries
+Make sure to run 'pip install -r requirements.txt' to install the necessary libraries into your venv.

 ### Populate data
 To make use of this project, first run the populate.py file to make sure each DB has data to run any potential query.